daremat/es6-epf/README.md

 ## Step 5 - Memory management
 topics: web storage usage, cookies

-In this session we will improve the end view by displaying the last performance of the user in a table.
+In this section we will improve the end view by displaying the last performance of the user in a table.

 * store the game history using the web storage [developer.mozilla.org/fr/docs/Web/API/Web_Storage_API](https://developer.mozilla.org/fr/docs/Web/API/Web_Storage_API) sessionStorage and localStorage